healthgongdoll/Big-Data/README.md

 5. If this is the last round (last chunck of data), merge all compressed sets in the CS and all RS points into their nearest cluster (or treat them as outliers)

 ## Mahlanobis Distance

+It is to determine whether to put a new point into a cluster

 Point (X1,...Xi) and Centroid (C1,...Cd)